JunHe LLP

 Is there a requirement to register with a supervisory authority / regulator?

 There is no specific requirement for a personal information processor to register with the supervisory authority.
-However, it is worth noting that the PIPL provides certain filing requirements with the supervisory authority:
+However, it is worth noting that the PIPL and other applicable regulations provides certain filing requirements with the supervisory authority:

-• A personal information processor is required to designate a person in charge of personal information protection if it processes personal information up to the amount prescribed by the national cyberspace department, and the name, contact information and other information of the person in charge of personal information protection shall be submitted to the departments with personal information protection duties.
+- A personal information processor is required to designate a person in charge of personal information protection if it processes personal information up to the amount prescribed by the national cyberspace department, and the name, contact information and other information of the person in charge of personal information protection shall be submitted to the departments with personal information protection duties.
+In accordance with Administrative Measures for Personal Information Protection Compliance Audits which came effective on May 1, 2025, the ‘amount prescribed by the national cyberspace department’ is set at 1 million.
+In light of this, the personal information processor processing personal information over 1 million in aggregate should designate a Personal Information Protection Officer (‘PIPO’) and submit filing materials to local cyberspace administration accordingly.

-• Personal information processors outside the territory of the People’s Republic of China subject to extraterritorial effect of the PIPL shall submit the names, contact information, and other information of the specialized agencies and representatives set up within the People’s Republic of China to be responsible for handling personal information protection related matters to the departments with personal information protection duties.
+- Personal information processors outside the territory of the People's Republic of China subject to extraterritorial effect of the PIPL shall submit the names, contact information, and other information of the specialised agencies and representatives set up within the People's Republic of China to be responsible for handling personal information protection related matters to the departments with personal information protection duties.

 Apart from the above filing requirement, some specific service or activities also need to be filed with the relevant authorities, for example, an algorithm recommendation service provider with public opinion attribute or social mobilization ability shall submit relevant information on the Internet Information Service Algorithm Filling System to go through the filing formalities.